Mormonism and slavery: Evaluations by historians

 John G. Turner writes that Brigham Young's stance on slavery was contradictory.
 In 1851 he opposed abolitionism, seeing it as politically radical, yet he did not want to "lay a foundation" for slavery.
-In an 1852 speech, Young was against slavery, but also against equal rights for blacks.
+In an 1852 speech, Young was against slavery, but also against equal rights for Black people.
 Two weeks after the speech, Young pushed to have slavery formally recognized in the Utah territory, stating that he was for slavery, and said that a belief in slavery naturally followed from believing in God's priesthood and decrees.
-Young mimicked proslavery apologetics when he argued that slaves were better off than European workers and that slavery was mutually beneficial to slave and master.
-Young feared that abolishing slavery would result in blacks ruling over whites.
-At the end of 1852, Young commented that he was glad the black population was small.
-Young was generous with the black servants and slaves in his life, but that did not change their lack of rights.
-According to Turner, Young's position on slavery is unsurprising given the racial context of the time, as discrimination was common in white American Protestant groups.
-Turner does note that Young's theological justification for racial discrimination set a discriminatory precedent that his successors believed they ought to perpetuate.
+Young mimicked proslavery apologetics when he argued that enslaved persons were better off than European workers and that enslavement was mutually beneficial to the enslaved and the enslaver.
+Young feared that abolishing Black enslavement would result in Black people ruling over white people.
+At the end of 1852, Young commented that he was glad the number of Black people in the Utah territory was small.
+Young was generous with the Black servants and enslaved people in his life, but that did not change their lack of rights.
+According to Turner, Young's position on slavery was unsurprising given the racial context of the time, as discrimination was common in white American Protestant groups.
+Turner does state that Young's theological justification for racial discrimination set a discriminatory precedent that his successors believed they should perpetuate.

 According to W. Paul Reeve, Brigham Young was the driving force behind the 1852 legislation to solidify slavery in the Utah territory, and that the common fear of "interracial mixing" motivated Young.
-Reeve also states that Mormons were surprised by the Native American slave trade from the Utes.
-The slave traders would insist that the Mormons buy slaves, sometimes killing a child to motivate their purchase.
-The 1852 law tried to change slavery into indentured servitude, requiring Mormons with Native American children to register them with their local judge and provide some education for them; the law did not work well in practice.
-Reeve explains that while Joseph Smith saw a potential for black equality, Young believed that blacks were inferior to whites by divine design.
+Reeve also states that Mormons were surprised by the Native American slave trade among the Utes.
+The traffickers would insist that the Mormon settlers buy enslaved Indigenous persons, sometimes killing a child to motivate their purchase.
+The 1852 law tried to change enslavement into indentured servitude, requiring Mormons with Native American children to register them with their local judge and provide some education for them; the law did not work well in practice.
+Reeve said that while Joseph Smith saw a potential for Black equality, Young believed that Black people were inferior to white people by divine design.

 In the Community of Christ

 Joseph Smith III, son of Joseph Smith, founded the Reorganized Church of Jesus Christ of Latter Day Saints in 1860, now known as the Community of Christ.
-Smith was a vocal advocate of abolishing the slave trade, and followed Owen Lovejoy, an anti-slavery congressman from Illinois, and Abraham Lincoln.
+Smith III was a vocal advocate of abolishing the slave trade, and followed Owen Lovejoy, an anti-slavery congressman from Illinois, and Abraham Lincoln.
 He joined the Republican party and advocated for their antislavery politics.
-He rejected the fugitive slave law, and openly stated that he would assist slaves trying to escape.
-While he was a strong opponent of slavery, he still viewed whites as superior to blacks, and held that they must not "sacrifice the dignity, honor and prestige that may be rightfully attached to the ruling races."
+He rejected the Fugitive Slave Act of 1850, and openly stated that he would assist people trying to escape enslavement.
+While he was a strong opponent of slavery, he still viewed white people as superior to Black people, and held that they must not "sacrifice the dignity, honor and prestige that may be rightfully attached to the ruling races."